Automated Metadata Management

 - The maximum number of seconds a metadata entry will be valid.

 - The directory where the generated metadata will be stored.
-The path is relative to the SimpleSAMLphp base directory.
+Non-absolute paths will be relative to the SimpleSAMLphp base directory.

 metadata source added in